Referenzfreie Evaluierung RAG-Systmen¶

 ) -> list[list[PromptResponse]]:

-"""Add the contexts as responses to the prompt template.
+"""Add the contexts as responses to the prompt template."""

 all_responses = []

-for question, context in questions_and_contexts.items():
+for question, chunks in questions_and_contexts.items():

-template_variables = await client.template_variables.aadd_to_collection(
+template_variables = collection.add_many(variables=[{"question": question}])[0]

-responses = await asyncio.gather(
+responses = experiment.add_responses(

 )